 T. +61 3 5327 6374

-Associate Professor Madhu Chetty, from School of Engineering, IT and Physical Sciences, is internationally recognised for application of artificial intelligence (AI), machine learning (ML), and mathematical modelling in Bioinformatics and Computational Biology.
+Associate Professor Madhu Chetty, from Institute of Innovation, Science and Sustainability, is internationally recognised for application of artificial intelligence (AI), machine learning (ML), and mathematical modelling in Bioinformatics and Computational Biology.
 His novel gene regulatory network (GRN) models for cyanobacteria have been applied for carbon sequestration studies and the ML-based protein structure prediction methods are suitable for computer-aided drug design.
-He is Vice Chair of Victorian/Tasmanian section of the international professional body, IEEE and Associate Editor of Biosystems journal.
-He had academic positions at University of Melbourne, Monash, IIT Bombay and VNIT India.
+He is Vice-Chair of Victorian/Tasmanian section of the international professional body, IEEE and Associate Editor of Biosystems journal.
+He had academic positions at the University of Melbourne, Monash, IIT Bombay and VNIT India.

-Madhu leads the Centre’s Data Mining and Artificial Intelligence research stream.
+Madhu leads the Centre’s Artificial Intelligence and Machine Learning research stream.

 T. +61 3 5122 8148

-Associate Professor Danny Hills is a Registered Nurse and the Deputy Dean in the School of Health.
+is a registered nurse and the Acting Executive Dean in the Institute of Health and Wellbeing.
 Danny has worked as a clinician, educator and manager in mental health and clinical governance, in rural, regional and metropolitan health settings.
 He is a trained epidemiologist with research interests in health and aged services and workforce development, workplace aggression, mental health and well-being, and ageing.

 Danny leads the Centre’s Workforce Development research stream.